s3rvac/ssdeep-rs/README.md

 sequences of identical bytes in the same order, although bytes in between these sequences may be different in both content and length.
 In contrast to standard hashing algorithms, CTPH can be used to identify files that are highly similar but not identical.
-See [my blog post](https://blog.petrzemek.net/2016/11/01/computing-context-triggered-piecewise-hashes-in-rust/) for more details.
+See [this blog post](https://blog.petrzemek.net/2016/11/01/computing-context-triggered-piecewise-hashes-in-rust/) for more details.